 7th-seed Virginia Tech upsets Duke, Coach K for ACC title

-NEW YORK (AP) For the second straight Saturday night, Duke failed to deliver Coach K a send-off victory.
+NEW YORK – For the second straight Saturday night, Duke failed to deliver Coach K a send-off victory.

 This time it was Virginia Tech playing party pooper.